Phantom Blood: Release and related media

 Phantom Blood was originally serialized in Shueisha's Weekly Shōnen Jump under the title JoJo's Bizarre Adventure Part 1 Jonathan Joestar: His Youth.
 It ran from January 1 to October 26, 1987, for a total of 44 chapters, and was later collected in five tankōbon volumes.
 It was also collected in a three-volume bunkoban collection on February 15, 2002, and a single volume sōshūhen edition in 2012.
 Another three-volume collection with new cover art by Araki was released from December 4, 2013, to January 4, 2014, as part of the JoJonium line, along with the second and third part of the series, Battle Tendency and Stardust Crusaders.
 This version was released in North America by Viz Media, beginning digitally in 2014 and in print in 2015.
 A digitally colored version of the complete manga was released digitally for smartphones and tablet computers in Japan on July 13, 2012.

 To celebrate the series' anniversary, a video game adaptation was released in 2006 by Bandai for the PlayStation 2, and a Phantom Blood anime film adaptation, JoJo's Bizarre Adventure: Phantom Blood, was produced by A.P.P.P. and released in Japanese theaters in 2007.
 The film has never been released on home video.
 The owarai duo Speedwagon (Jun Itoda and Kazuhiro Ozawa), who took their name from the Phantom Blood character, make cameo appearances in the film as Dario Brando and Wang Chen.
 Phantom Blood was again adapted into anime in 2012, as part of the first season of David Production's JoJo's Bizarre Adventure TV anime series.

-In 2023, a stage musical adaptation produced by Toho was announced, which was to be directed by Ney Hasegawa with the script written by Tsuneyasu Motoyoshi.
+In 2023, a stage musical adaptation produced by Toho was announced, directed by Ney Hasegawa with the script written by Tsuneyasu Motoyoshi.
 The musical debuted in February 2024 with Yuya Matsushita and Shotaro Arisawa starring as Jonathan Joestar alongside Mamoru Miyano as Dio Brando.